 - Volume and Velocity of sales opportunities

-Why Sales Content Strategy
+Why Sales Information and Content Strategy

-Sales content strategy is needed to address the new requirements borne of digital-era buyers who self-educate through online content.
+Sales information and content strategy is needed to address the new requirements borne of digital-era buyers who self-educate through online content.
 In response to this reality, B2B selling organizations are shifting to become more buyer-centered, relevant and useful.

 Leading organizations realize that “how you sell” is often a key differentiator and value creator for buyers.
 This means shifting from the traditional, product-feature-benefit pitch, to a problem-cause-value-centered conversation.
 It means being useful, by bringing unique insights to buyers.